ironsketch/ironsketch.github.io/sos.md

 ![Image of CatGame](images/catGame.png)

+My github for this project is located at: [https://github.com/ironsketch/catPoop](https://github.com/ironsketch/catPoop)

 ##### 02/20/18

 This walk through talks about having something that can process Matrix Algebra.
 Which sounds like to me like arrays and math.
 But I installed Armadillo just in case.
 And it is nice to be able to plot graphs (also recommended by the tutorial).
 In the future I would like to cat the info to a file and modify that in [https://processing.org/](https://processing.org/) but for now I will install PlotUtils. [https://www.gnu.org/software/plotutils/](https://www.gnu.org/software/plotutils/)